-4) The fourth criterion related to the masonry performance, regards cracks or criticality manifestation affecting the building.
-To this aim, it is necessary to take into account the type of damage involving every church element in order to perform an exhaustive diagnostic.
-In addition, the classification of the damages is established according to the model of Sangiorgio et. al [35].
-In this approach, the building damages are decomposed and coded on the basis of Cracks (Vertical, Oblique, etc.), and each Cracks-type is further classified by measuring the severity level of the damage (Magnitude A, B or C where C is the most severe damage).
+iv) The fourth criterion relates to the masonry performance in terms of cracking or any criticality manifestations affecting the building.
+Here, it is necessary to take into account the type of damage affecting each church element in order to perform exhaustive diagnostics.
+In addition, the classification of the damage must be established according to the model devised by Sangiorgio et al. [35].
+In this approach, the types of building damage are decomposed and coded on the basis of crack type (vertical, oblique, etc.), with each crack-type then further classified in terms of the severity of the damage (magnitude A, B or C, where C is the most severe damage).

-5) Finally, also the criterion criticality Manifestation is considered by identifying any masonry deformation, scroll back, or disconnection.
+v) Finally, the sub-criterion, criticality manifestation, is considered in terms of identifying any masonry deformation, scroll back, or disconnection.

-B) The second macro-criterion considers the efficiency of connections, and it is classified in other criteria similarly to the first macro-criterion.
-The criteria for the second macro criterion are: 6) tie rods anchor systems, 7) relative corrosion 8) wall-to-floor, and 9) wall-to-wall connections.
-These aspects assure the continuity of the energy path and prevent the occurrence of most of the local collapse mechanisms.
-In fact, out-of-plane behaviour of masonry walls observed in recent seismic events showed the critical importance of proper connections in historical buildings.
+B) The second macro-criterion relates to the efficiency of the connections and is also classified in terms of various sub-criteria as follows: vi) tie rods anchor systems, (vii) relative corrosion, viii) wall-to-floor connections, and ix) wall-to-wall connections.
+These aspects ensure the continuity of the energy path and prevent the occurrence of the majority of local collapse mechanisms.
+In fact, the out-of-plane behaviour of masonry walls observed in recent seismic events has demonstrated the critical importance of having appropriate connections in historical buildings.

-C) The third macro-criterion is the state of conservation of Wood Floor.
-The evaluation of quality and degradation of wood elements starts from a macroscopic examination that allows the identification of the characters of the wood, such as the colour, the grain, the texture, and any anatomical characteristics.
-In particular, the following wood floors qualities are considered in order to evaluate the global performance of masonry buildings: 10) the typology of the damaged element (e.g., timber truss or slab), 11) the wood criticality related to moisture, 12) surface alteration 13) extension of the problem and 14) mechanical problem including cracks or 15) deformations.
+C) The third macro-criterion relates to the conservation state of the wood flooring.
+The evaluation of the quality and degradation of the wooden elements begins with a macroscopic examination that allows for the identification of the characteristics of the wood, such as colour, grain, and texture, as well as any anatomical characteristics.
+Specifically, the following wood flooring qualities are considered in the evaluation of the overall performance of masonry buildings: x) the typology of the damaged element (e.g. timber truss or slab), xi) the wood criticality related to moisture, xii) surface alteration, xiii) extension of the problem, and xiv) any mechanical problem including cracks or xv) deformations.

-Finally, a suitable classification of the wood quality is used to take into account the natural vulnerability of the material: 16) Knot and 17) Shrinkage.
+Finally, a suitable classification of the wood quality is used to take into account the natural vulnerability of the material in terms of xvi) knotting and xvii) shrinkage.

 Step 2: weight evaluation

-The second step in the AHP analyses each aspect of the Structure of the Problem individually in order to weight criteria and parameters involved.
+The second step in the AHP involves analysing each aspect of the structure of the problem individually in order to weight the criteria and parameters involved.

-This Section exploits previous studies regarding every aspect involved masonry structures in order to obtain the judgment matrices.
-Seven matrices are used to analyse criteria and parameters of the Masonry macro-criterion, five matrices are evaluated to obtain criteria and parameters weights of the Connections macro-criterion, and eight matrices are estimated to provides weights related to the Wood Floors macro-criterion.
+This section refers to previous studies related to every aspect of masonry structures to obtain the judgment matrices.
+Here, seven matrices were used to analyse the sub-criteria and parameters of the masonry macro-criteria, with five matrices evaluated to obtain the criteria and parameters weights of the connections macro-criterion, and eight matrices estimated to provide the weights related to the wood flooring macro-criterion.

-To provide an example, the weight calculations of the tie rod anchor system related to the Connections macro criterion is shown.
-The Tie-Rods effectiveness is related to the typology (classified by year of manufacture) and the level of steel corrosion, as discussed in the structuring of the problem.
-Fig. 3 shows the preliminary study and classification of the main Tie-Rods typologies.
+To provide an example, the weight calculations of the tie rod anchor system related to the connections macro-criterion is provided.
+In fact, the effectiveness of the tie rods is related to the typology (classified by year of manufacture) and the level of steel corrosion, as discussed in the structuring of the problem.
+Figure 3 shows the preliminary study and classification of the main tie rod typologies.

-By exploiting the preliminary study, pairwise comparisons of the alternatives are carried out, performing a qualitative analysis to achieve the judgment matrix.
-The weights are obtained by solving the eigenvector problem defined in Saaty [31].
+By referring to the preliminary study, pairwise comparisons of the alternatives were carried out as well as qualitative analysis to obtain the judgment matrix.
+The weights were obtained by solving the eigenvector problem defined by Saaty [31].

-The resulting matrix satisfies the Consistency Ratio requirement CR <0.1; thus, it is possible to derive consistent weights, normalized between 0 and 1 (see Table 2).
+The resulting matrix satisfies the CR requirement (CR <0.1), meaning it was possible to derive consistent weights, all normalised between 0 and 1 (see Table 2).